simonespa/machine-learning-playground/README.md

 ## Dependencies

-This is the list of the main libraries included in the `requirements.txt` file.
+This is the list of the main DS libraries included in the `requirements.txt` file.

 - [Jupyter](https://jupyter.org)
 - [JupyterLab](https://jupyter.org)